md-y/mangadex-full-api/README.md

 <a name="Manga+getFeed"></a>

 ### manga.getFeed([parameterObject]) ⇒ <code>Promise.&lt;Array.&lt;Chapter&gt;&gt;</code>
-Returns a feed of this manga's chapters
+Returns a feed of this manga's chapters.
+The the value of 'manga' for each chapter instance will not be filled since this method is called from that very manga instance

 **Kind**: instance method of [<code>Manga</code>](#Manga)